better/convoys/docs/examples.rst

 This will create three numpy arrays that we can use to plot.
-Let's start with a nonparametric Kaplan-Meier estimator:
+Let's start with a nonparametric :class:`Kaplan-Meier <convoys.single.KaplanMeier>` estimator and plot it using the :func:`convoys.plotting.plot_cohorts` function.

 .. code-block:: python